apmihal/liftoff-assignments/project_01/README.md

 for a list of performers to be created and rearranged.

 ## Features
--Easily Managed Lists: Allow users to create lineups for their shows, easily
+Easily Managed Lists: Allow users to create lineups for their shows, easily
     drop in performers at any slot, and rearrange them as they see fit.

 Show History: Allow users to see the lineups of their previous shows, and to